knative/docs/docs/eventing/samples/ping-source/index.md

 ## (Optional) Create a PingSource with binary data

-Sometimes you might want to send binary data that cannot be directly serialized in yaml to downstream.
-This can be achieved by using `dataBase64` as the payload, as the name suggests, `dataBase64` should carry data that is base64 encoded.
+Sometimes you may want to send binary data, which cannot be directly serialized in yaml, to downstream.
+This can be achieved by using `dataBase64` as the payload.
+As the name suggests, `dataBase64` should carry data that is base64 encoded.

 Please note that `data` and `dataBase64` cannot co-exist.

 {{< tabs name="create-source" default="By YAML" >}}
 {{% tab name="By YAML" %}}
-Use following command to create the event source with binary data from STDIN:
+Use the following command to create the event source with binary data from STDIN:

 ```shell
 cat <<EOF | kubectl create -f -